maxencefaldor/maxencefaldor.github.io/_pages/about.md

 ---
 layout: about
 permalink: /
-title: about
+title: About
-subtitle: PhD student at [Imperial College London](https://www.imperial.ac.uk) in the [Adaptive and Intelligent Robotics](https://www.imperial.ac.uk/adaptive-intelligent-robotics/) lab
+subtitle: PhD student at <a href="https://www.imperial.ac.uk">Imperial College London</a> in the <a href="https://www.imperial.ac.uk/adaptive-intelligent-robotics">Adaptive and Intelligent Robotics</a> lab

 profile:
   align: right
   image: prof_pic.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts